atulmy/oauth/README.md

 Actual steps implemented in this sample code repository:

-1. Create redirect URL for respective plaform
+1. Create redirect URL for respective platform
-2. Redirect the user to respective plaform
+2. Redirect the user to respective platform
 3. User decides to grant the permissions to the application
-4. Recieve temporary code on the server
+4. Receive temporary code on the server
 5. Exchange the temporary code for access token
 6. Get user details using the access token
 7. Save user details into the database and authenticate the user